AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 Format: `addcontact n/NAME p/PHONE_NUMBER [e/EMAIL] [a/ADDRESS] [min/AMOUNT] [max/AMOUNT] [t/TAG]... [notes/TEXT] [status/STATUS]`

-* Duplicate contacts (same name and phone number) will not be allowed to be added.
+* Duplicate contacts (same phone number) will not be allowed to be added.
 * Each new contact is assigned a (Universally Uniquely Identifier) UUID automatically.

 Examples: